 Chop the vegetables into bite-sized chunks.
 I like to use mushrooms, broccoli, brussels sprouts, shredded cabbage and beansprouts.
 You can use your own choice of vegetable.
 Chinese

 Add oyster sauce, soy sauce, fish sauce to a wok or a frying pan and allow to heat

 Add the chopped vegetables and stir well to coat with the sauce.
 Reduce the heat, cover the pan with a lid and allow the vegetables to steam on a low heat for 10 minutes.

-You should find that the vegetables release enough moisture to form a gravy with the cooking sauces.
+You should find that the vegetables release enough moisture to form a sauce with the cooking sauces.

 Don’t over-cook – the vegetables should still have a ‘bite’ to them.

 Put the butter into another frying pan and mix in the garlic paste.
 Allow to heat until sizzling.
 Take your time over this step.
 Don’t allow the garlic to brown.
-I prefer to use garlic paste rather than chopped garlic, because it is less included to burn while the prawns are cooking.
+I prefer to use garlic paste rather than chopped garlic, because it is less included to burn while the shrimp is cooking.

-Add the raw peeled defrosted prawns and stirfry until pink – this normally takes about 5 minutes.
+Add the raw peeled defrosted shrimp and stirfry until pink – this normally takes about 5 minutes.

-Just before they are done drizzle a tablespoon of honey into the pan and stir to coat each prawn.
+Just before the shrimp is fully cooked, drizzle a tablespoon of honey into the pan and stir to coat each shrimp.